JackBilbo/lxn-discus/README.md

 - There are three thin lines pointing away from your glider:
   - the blue line is simply your plane's heading
   - the pink/magenta line is your gps ground track, the direction, your plane is travelling over the terrain.
 The stronger a crosswind, the more this will deviate from your heading.
   - the yellow line points to your current nav target.
-Depending on which page you are the selected airport or the current waypoint.
-So as a rule of thumb: put the pink on the yellow and you're going where you are supposed to go ;-)
+Depending on which page you are, this is the selected airport or the current waypoint.
+So as a rule of thumb: "put the pink on the yellow" and you're going where you are supposed to go ;-)

 - Your loaded flightplan is diplayed as the current "task" in broader pink/magenta lines, circles and semi circles.
   - the active "leg" of the task is displayed in black/yellow stripes leading from the last waypoiont to the current one.